agile-hw/hw4/README.md

       C[r][c] += A[r][k] * B[k][c]
 ```

-The _parallelism_ parameter will control how many output elements are computed on per cycle.
+The _parallelism_ parameter will control how many output elements are computed on per cycle, i.e. the number of multipliers.
 They should be computed row-major, so naturally the number of columns in C (the output matrix) places an upper bound on the parallelism.
 You can assume the parallelism parameter evenly divides the number of columns in C.

-To clarify, the entire input matrices will be transfered in a single-cycle, but the computation of the product may take multiple cycles (depends on dimensions and parallelism).
+To clarify, the entire input matrices will be transferred in a single cycle, but the computation of the product may take multiple cycles (depends on dimensions and parallelism).

 ### Tips